-If you’re considering a career in farming, our apprenticeship and summer internship positions are a great way to gain hands-on experience and knowledge.
+If you’re considering a career in farming, our apprenticeship and internship positions are a great way to gain hands-on experience and knowledge.
 We are also hiring a part-time packing shed manager (see below for details).

 As we mentioned before, this will very likely be the most challenging physical and mental work you've ever done.
 With the right attitude, it will also be the most rewarding!
 If you're up to the challenge and want to really dive into the nitty gritty of responsible food production, read on!

 Members of the farm crew learn the ins and outs of our farm- vegetable growing from seed to harvest, marketing, soil health, tools, and our broader vision for the land and what it means for our world.
 Farming is our form of activism.
 We believe that providing people with truly healthy, nutrient-dense food that is also healthy for the land--all within a viable business model-- is a powerful act.

 About the farm:

 A Way of Life Farm has the goal of fostering healthy people, healthy economy, and healthy ecology through food production.
 We grow Certified Organic and Real Organic Project Certified vegetables, strawberries, and blueberries, as well as pasture-raised pork for sale to farmers’ market and CSA customers.
 This commercial production is integral to a broader permaculture design and land revitalization, which includes the development of fruit and nut orchards (persimmon, pawpaw, muscadines, chestnuts, and pecans).
 A combination of sustainable practices including no-till raised beds, cover cropping, Kinsey-Albrecht method, keyline plowing, Holistic Management, and permaculture design are used throughout our land.
 About 95% of your time will be spent growing, harvesting, and marketing vegetables.